Two-tier healthcare: France

 Healthcare in France is a system of private and public physicians, who largely draw their income from the government.
 There are public as well as private hospitals.

 Patients pay a small copayment for certain aspects of care, but many people choose to cover the costs by taking out supplemental health insurance for which a small premium is payable each year.

 Thus, France also has a mixed delivery system with complete patient freedom of supplier choice.
 There is a two-tier funding arrangement, with compulsory funding of core medical services from taxation, with optional private insurance for the cost of copayments.

 Germany

-Healthcare in Germany has multiple sickness funds, either publicly owned or not-for-profit mutuals.
-Membership of a sickness fund is compulsory for everyone except certain people, who opt out of the insurance system altogether.
-Doctors are usually self-employed, and hospitals may be publicly owned, privately owned or not for profit.
+Healthcare in Germany has two branches of health insurance, public and private, with multiple insurers each, where the public ones are either publicly owned or not-for-profit mutuals.
+Membership in public health insurance is mandatory for most people, and only those with large incomes, public servants, and the self-employed in a list of particular occupations are eligible to opt out.
+Doctors are usually self-employed, and hospitals may be publicly owned, privately owned or non-profit.